 16 Parse the 'TFORM' keyword value that defines the column format in an ASCII table.
 This routine parses the input TFORM character string and returns the data type code, the width of the column, and (if it is a floating point column) the number of decimal places to the right of the decimal point.
 The returned data type codes are the same as for the binary table, with the following additional rules: integer columns that are between 1 and 4 characters wide are defined to be short integers (code = TSHORT).
 Wider integer columns are defined to be regular integers (code = TLONG).
 Similarly, Fixed decimal point columns (with TFORM = 'Fw.d') are defined to be single precision reals (code = TFLOAT) if w is between 1 and 7 characters wide, inclusive.
 Wider 'F' columns will return a double precision data code (= TDOUBLE).
-'Ew.d' format columns will have datacode = TFLOAT, and 'Dw.d' format columns will have datacode = TFLOAT, and output parameters that are not needed.
+'Ew.d' format columns will have datacode = TFLOAT, and 'Dw.d' format columns will have datacode = TDOUBLE.
+A null pointer may be given for any output parameters that are not needed.